 - Organisational aspects of service delivery.

 Improving service delivery is not just a matter of deploying a set of service channels.
 Often the biggest challenges lie in the back office.
 For example in terms of connecting (information) databases, ensuring a smooth customer journey across different parts of the organisation, and blending channels across organisational silos.
 In my research I focus on collaboration, organisational design and change, often using research methods such as social network analysis.

 The service landscape is not static, but constantly evolving.
 New channels, such as social robots, are arriving and (artificial) intelligence and advanced analytics play an increasingly important role in the front and back-office of service delivery.
 In my research I try to understand the implication of new technologies and the interaction between societal and technological change.

-I graduated in 2009 on a dissertation about Multi-Channel Management and worked as an assistant professor within the center for e-Government studies between 2009 and 2011.
+I graduated in 2009 on a dissertation about Multi-Channel Management and worked as an assistant professor at the University of Twente between 2009 and 2011.
 I started working in 2011 for the Science of Networks in Communities (SONIC) and helped co-found a software, research and consulting company (Syndio).
-Since 2015 I live and work from my homebase Berlin, Germany.
+Since 2018 I live and work from my home base London, UK.

 Besides my work for the Center for eGovernment Studies, I work as an independent researcher/consultant.
 I (have) work(ed) for a large number of governments, NGOs, other public sector agencies and several private organisations.
 I write a blog for iBestuur and you’ll often find me give talks at various events and conferences.